How to Build Anomalous (3+1)d Topological Quantum Field Theories: Introduction

+Moreover, for any beyond-supercohomology anomaly, meaning there is a contribution from the $p+ip$ layer, we have the following result. \begin{maintheorem}[\Cref{existence_and_nonexistence} part \eqref{SH:no}] Let $\alpha\in \mho_\Spin^5(BG, s, \omega)$ be an invertible TFT, if $\alpha$ is \emph{not} in the image of the map $\SH^5(BG, s, \omega)\to\mho_\Spin^5(BG, s, \omega)$, then there is no (3+1)d fermionic topological order whose anomaly is equal to $\alpha$. \end{maintheorem}

+Now we turn to concrete examples.
+For each example, we classify all possible anomalies valued in supercohomology and then provide the data of an extension $H$ required to construct the corresponding $(3+1)$d topological orders that saturate these anomalies.
+To compute the relevant supercohomology groups, we develop in \cite{DYY2} a \emph{hastened Adams spectral sequence} (HASS) for supercohomology and certain related generalized cohomology theories, which plays the role of the Adams spectral sequence in the computation of spin cobordism groups.
+This new method, combined with the more elementary \emph{Atiyah–Hirzebruch spectral sequence} (AHSS), renders our calculations tractable.
+We also make heavy use of the \textit{Smith long exact sequence} developed in \cref{Smith_LES,LES_is_Smith} to identify the image under the pullback.
+The results are summarized in \Cref{tab:results}.

 \begin{Disclaimer} Our objective is to construct topological quantum field theories that saturate an anomaly that a given UV theory may possess.
 We do not, however, assert that the theories obtained in this way necessarily arise as the IR limit of the UV theory in question.
 In particular, there may exist physical mechanisms -- beyond the scope of our present analysis -- that drive the IR dynamics to a gapless phase.
-Moreover, alternative choices in the construction we present could lead to distinct yet equally reasonable TQFTs saturating the same anomaly. \end{Disclaimer}
+Moreover, alternative choices in the construction we present could lead to distinct yet equally reasonable TQFTs saturating the same anomaly.
+In particular, we do not explicitly verify that our construction is minimal in the sense that $|H|/|G|$ is smallest possible, although we have made effort to present $H$ in its simplest form. \end{Disclaimer}

-\begin{Disclaimer} Because we are interested in RG invariants and anomaly matching, we study anomalies as \emph{deformation} classes of reflection-positive invertible field theories (IFTs) with (twisted) spin structure.
-Freed--Hopkins~\cite[\S 5.4]{FH} and Grady~\cite{Gra23} show that deformation classes of these IFTs are classified by how that deformation classes are described by the Anderson dual $\Sigma I_\Z(\text{--})$ of spin bordism.
-However, classifications of fusion $2$-categories most naturally use the Pontryagin dual $I_{\C^\times}(\text{--})$, e.g.\ in~\cite{JFY2,JFR,D11,DY23a,Decoppet:2024htz, Teixeira:2025qsg}, and so supercohomology is built using $I_{\C^\times}$ as well.
-Though the distinction between $I_{\C^\times}$ and $\Sigma I_\Z$ is conceptually important in general, it does not come into play in this paper: for anomalies of finite-group symmetries of $4$-dimensional theories, the Pontryagin-to-Anderson map is an isomorphism.
-We will therefore not dwell on this difference. \end{Disclaimer}